genesiscommunitysuccess/docs/versioned_docs/version-2023.1/01_getting-started/06_developer-training/02_training-content-day2.md

 ### UI formatting new fields

-We just added new fields into our data model, so to format better them, to insert and update data, we can define form UI schemas.
+We have just added new fields into our data model.
+To format them better, so that they can insert and update data, we can define form UI schemas.
 Using EntityManagement, there are two properties called `createFormUiSchema` and `updateFormUiSchema` that can be declared.
 So, let's do it.

 First, create a new file **schemas.ts** in the same folder we have the *home.ts* file, and copy the content below.
 ```typescript